 The Challenge with Standard glTF Loading

 By default, when a browser loads a glTF or GLB file, it must download the entire file before it can render the model.
-For complex assets, this “all-or-nothing” approach results in the user seeing a blank space or a loading indicator until the transfer is complete.
+For complex assets with high-resolution textures, detailed geometry, and multiple materials, this “all-or-nothing” approach can result in significant waiting times.
+Users are left staring at a blank space or a generic loading indicator until the entire transfer is complete.

 Our Solution: Progressive Loading

-Our progressive loading approach is inspired by how modern images load on the web.
-Instead of a single, monolithic file, the model is split into multiple quality levels.
+Our progressive loading approach is inspired by how modern images load on the web using techniques like progressive JPEG encoding.
+Instead of waiting for a single, monolithic file, the model is intelligently split into multiple quality levels that load incrementally.

-This method dramatically improves the perceived load time, allowing users to start interacting with your 3D content right away.
+This method dramatically improves the perceived load time, allowing users to start interacting with your 3D content immediately.
+The psychological impact is significant: instead of waiting 10+ seconds for a complete model to load, users see results in under 2 seconds and can begin exploring while additional details arrive.

 Implementation with <model-viewer>

-One of the best features of our gltf-progressive
+One of the most compelling features of our @needle-tools/gltf-progressive

-package is its ease of integration.
-You don’t need to modify your <model-viewer>
+package is its zero-configuration integration with existing model-viewer implementations.
+You don’t need to modify your existing <model-viewer>

 <!DOCTYPE html>